Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Introduction

 \section{Introduction}

 A fascinating fact of cuprate research is that despite three decades of extensive research, experiments still uncover new and unexpected results which surprise our hitherto reached consensus.
-The latest addition to this investigation comes from various spectroscopic findings of a fully gapped or `insulating'-like electronic structure in deeply underdoped region,\cite{LSCO2000,ccoc,bi22122006,bi2212,LSCO2013,bi2201,YBCO} where nodal $d$-wave pairing symmetry is expected.
-This feature is ubiquitously exhibited in many hole-doped cuprates studied so far, including La-based,\cite{LSCO2000,LSCO2013} Bi-based,\cite{bi22122006,bi2212,bi2201} Cl-based,\cite{ccoc} and also Yb-based compounds.\cite{YBCO} This unexpected result led to essential questions such as: Is the fully gapped state related to superconductivity other than $d$-wave, or is it derived from the exotic normal state, or does it arise from the interplay of superconductivity with any normal state phase, or others?
+A latest addition to this investigation comes from various spectroscopic findings of a fully gapped electronic structure in deeply underdoped region,\cite{LSCO2000,ccoc,bi22122006,bi2212,LSCO2013,bi2201,YBCO} where nodal $d$-wave pairing symmetry is expected.
+This feature is ubiquitously established in many hole-doped cuprates studied so far, including La-based,\cite{LSCO2000,LSCO2013} Bi-based,\cite{bi22122006,bi2212,bi2201} Cl-based,\cite{ccoc} and also Yb-based compounds.\cite{YBCO} This unexpected result led to questions such as: Is the fully gapped state related to superconductivity other than the $d$-wave, or is it derived from the exotic normal state, or does it arise from the interplay of superconductivity with any normal state phase, or others?

-Nodeless $d$-wave pairing state is demonstrated earlier to exist in electron-doped cuprates,\cite{TanmoyED} and also in 122 iron-chalcognenides.\cite{TanmoyFeSe} However, in these cases either interaction or band structure topology removes the nodal states in the non-SC state itself, which thus yields a fully gapped electronic structure despite $d$-wave being the underlying pairing symmetry.
-But this description does not apply to the nodeless state in hole-doped systems since as temperature is raised above the SC state, a truncated Fermi surface (FS) is experimentally verified to exist in the nodal region.\cite{LSCO2013} Motivated by this unexpected behavior, several possible explanations have been put forward in recent times which include Coulomb disorder effect,\cite{CoulombGap} polaron effect,\cite{bi2201} $d+is$ pairing,\cite{Annica} topological superconductivity,\cite{TSC}, dynamical mean-field theory calculations\cite{CDMFT1,CDMFT2}.
+Theory of nodeless $d$-wave pairing state is demonstrated earlier to exist in electron-doped cuprates,\cite{TanmoyED,CSTing} and also in 122 iron-chalcognenides.\cite{TanmoyFeSe,NodelessFeSe1,NodelessFeSe2} However, in these cases either interaction\cite{TanmoyED,CSTing} or band structure topology\cite{TanmoyFeSe,NodelessFeSe1,NodelessFeSe2} removes the nodal states in the non-SC state itself, which thus yields a fully gapped electronic structure despite $d$-wave being the underlying pairing symmetry.
+But this description does not apply to the nodeless state in the hole-doped cuprates since as temperature is raised above the SC state, a truncated Fermi surface (FS) is experimentally verified to exist in the nodal region.\cite{LSCO2013} Motivated by this unexpected behavior, several possible explanations have been put forward in recent times which include Coulomb disorder effect,\cite{CoulombGap} polaron effect,\cite{bi2201} $d+is$ pairing,\cite{Annica} topological superconductivity,\cite{TSC}, dynamical mean-field theory calculations\cite{CDMFT1,CDMFT2}.
 However, no consensus is yet reached.